edgepointlearning/edgepointlearning.github.io/collections/_posts/2019-09-25-mental-health-training.md

 Suicide intervention and prevention training helps employees recognize when other employees or clients are in trouble and gives them tools to help.

 {% asset 'blog/2019-09-25-mental-health-training02.svg'
-  alt='There is one death by suicide every 20 seconds.' %}
+  alt='There is one death by suicide every 20 seconds.' @inline %}
-{: .wideImage }

 ### Addiction